TeamTorus/teamtorus.github.io/README.md

 Website for Team TORUS, Gemstone Class of 2026.

-Create using Hugo and TailBliss.
+Created using Hugo and TailBliss.